Support For Parents and Carers

 Here in school we provide a great wealth of information for parents and carers such as coffee mornings, regular meetings with each child's class teacher and the school SENCO, a wide engagement with a number of professionals in helping families access the support they need, amongst others....

-The next coffee morning for parents and carers is:
+The next coffee afternoon for parents and carers is:

 The next parent-teacher-SENCO meetings will take place on: